Local Elections 7 May 2026

-As of May 2023, your democratic rights have changed.
-In future UK elections, you will need to show photo ID in order to vote in person.
+Since May of 2023, you now need to show photo ID to vote in person in all UK elections.
 If you can’t show photo ID, you won’t be able to vote – and that means losing your voice on the issues that are important to you.

 The accepted types of photo ID are shown below: